How to defend against cybersecurity

 Home or business, there are now daily threats to your network.
 In the era of automated bots, the days of thinking that you are not important enough to hack are well and gone.
-The FBI has issued a warning that ransomware attacks are indiscriminate and high impact.
+The FBI has issued a warning that ransomware attacks are indiscriminate and have a high impact.
 This means that anyone with personal or financial information online is a target.

-For a long time now, the public has maintained a romantic notion of cybercriminals targeting people and organizations with complex hacks that defeat each successive level of security to get at protected information.
+For a long time now, the public has maintained a romantic notion of cybercriminals targeting people and organizations with complex hacks that defeat each successive level of security to get protected information.

 While this makes for a great Hollywood script, the truth is far more mundane.

 The vast majority of cyber hacks result from stolen credentials, typically purchased in mass on the dark web.
 We only have to look at recent ransomware attacks to see an example.
 You would think that it would have taken more than a stolen password linked to a VPN account purchased as part of a batch of leaked passwords to force a company to pay out millions in ransom, yet here we are.

 Most often, the information cybercriminals acquire comes from people who don’t believe they are important enough to be targeted.
 Whether it’s changing passwords, putting everything in those bins to be x-rayed before getting on an airplane, or going through a metal detector, people see security as an inconvenience.